 - Don't admit liability – this prejudices your insurer's position and, obviously, makes it more difficult to fight your corner.

 - Don't try to settle the claim yourself – you need your insurer's permission before paying your claimant anything.
-Besides which, why spend your own money?
+Besides, why spend your own money?

 - Don't tell the person claiming against you that you have insurance (if they don't already know) – finding out you have the financial muscle of an insurer behind you can mean a couple more zeros get added to their alleged costs.